-At the time of this writing, there are a large number of Americans (in a majority of the 50-States) who speak openly about “secession” or “seceding from the Union”.
+At the time of this writing, there are a large number of Americans (in a majority of the 50 states) who speak openly about "secession" or "seceding from the Union".
 However, as we all know, secession was previously attempted from 1861-1865, and a total of 625,000 lives were lost, North and South.
-In this screed, I simply wish to offer a viable alternative to secession.
+In this screed, I simply wish to offer a viable process for achieving States Rights.

 1.)
-Purpose: Create what will functionally be an “American conservative homeland”, and do so by avoiding secession, so that the Union remains whole, if at all possible.
+Purpose: Create what will functionally be an "American Constitutional Homeland", and do so by avoiding secession, so that the Union remains whole, if at all possible.

 2.)
-Concept: Member states in a “Compact of States” must defend the principle of “Constitutional Sanctuaries”, in order to protect their citizens’ rights, especially their 1st, 2nd, and 4th Amendment rights.
+Concept: Member "Free States" in a "Compact of States" must defend the principle of "Constitutional Sanctuaries", in order to protect their citizens' rights, especially their 1st, 2nd, and 4th Amendment rights.
 Start with a small group of States, and make it grow.

-This concept is based simply on “strength in numbers” and the assumption of a political posture less threatening than secession.
+This concept is based simply on "strength in numbers" and the assumption of a political posture less threatening than secession.
 For example, if an individual state attempted to secede, it would be the target for violent pushback from the Federal Government.
-Conversely, many states could easily join together in a non-violent (or at least a less violent) “Compact of States”.
-The “Compact” could be the first step.
-From there, and if necessary, it’s not that large of step forward to form a “Semi-Autonomous Republic”. (..I’ll refer to this group of Free States as the “American Semi-Autonomous Republic”, or simply the “SAR” for the remainder of this screed..)
+Conversely, many states could easily join together in a non-violent "Compact of States".
+The "Compact" could be the first step.
+From there, and only if necessary, it's not that large of step forward to form a "Semi-Autonomous Republic".

 3.)
-Three-Degrees of Separation – – I believe that we must avoid an 1861-style secession.
-That being said, if the Federal government invades the Free States of the SAR, then quite simply, we must defend ourselves.
-I believe that a “worst-case” natural progression of events might feature these three steps – –
+Three Possible Outcomes - - I strongly believe that we must avoid an 1861-style secession.
+That being said, if the Federal government invades the Free States, then quite simply, we must defend ourselves.
+I believe that a "worst-case" progression of events might feature these three steps - -

 a.)
 Compact of States - - It will all go well, in my opinion, unless we lose a 10th versus 14th Amendment SCOTUS battle.

 b.)
-Semi-Autonomous Republic – – If the Compact of States loses a few battles at SCOTUS, then the next step is to form a Semi-Autonomous Republic (“SAR”).
+Semi-Autonomous Republic - - If the Compact of States loses a few battles at SCOTUS, then the next step is to form a Semi-Autonomous Republic ("SAR").
 An SAR is almost like secession, but not quite.
 The Free States of the SAR would still have representation in the U.S. Congress, but 10th Amendment rights (and the entire Bill of Rights) would be rigorously defended in every Free State.

 4.)
-Unlike the unpleasantries which began on 12-April-1861, when Confederate guns opened fire on Fort Sumter in Charleston harbor, I am not advocating a violent secession, and we don’t need to go toe-to-toe with Federal forces.
+Unlike the unpleasantries which began on 12-April-1861, when Confederate guns opened fire on Fort Sumter in Charleston harbor, I will never advocate a violent secession, and we don't need to go toe-to-toe with Federal forces.
 "Self-Determination" does not equal "Total Separation".

 6.)
-Some Candidates for the first few States to join the SAR – –
+Some Candidates for the first few States to become "Free States" - -

 b.)
-Second Group of Free States – – Kansas?
+Second Group of Free States - - Kansas?
 Oklahoma?
 Texas?
 Florida?
 Alaska?
 Utah?
+Iowa?
 Taken together, these states have agriculture, forestry, oil, and more ocean access.
-(Alaska gives the SAR indirect access to the Pacific Ocean, and Texas will give the SAR unlimited direct access to the Atlantic Ocean.)
-(I would actually expect Texas to join the Compact of States very early, along with the “American Redoubt”)
+(Alaska gives the Free States indirect access to the Pacific Ocean, and Texas will give the Free States unlimited direct access to the Atlantic Ocean.)
+(I would actually expect Texas and Florida to join the Compact of States very early, along with the "American Redoubt")

 c.)
 Third group of Free States - - Perhaps North Dakota, South Dakota, and Nebraska.